-Jess is also on the editorial board of the journal Digital Geography and Society.
-Alongside her research, Jess has 9 years’ experience teaching in the fields of Digital Media, Internet Studies, Cultural Studies and Gender Studies.
+Jess has been an editorial board member of the journal Digital Geography and Society since 2020.
+Alongside her research, she has been teaching for 9 years in the fields of Digital Media, Cultural Studies, Internet Studies, and Gender Studies.

 This project explores the way mobile devices and networked connectivity are embedded in the routinized night-time practices and situational awareness of urban pedestrians.